YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

   [GTM-F157495](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-F157495)

+*<a name="GTM-DE201295"></a>SOCKET device OPEN better honors timeouts; similarly, USE for a SOCKET honors an implicit zero timeout.
+Note that very short timeouts, particularly zero (0), may be unsuitable for dealing with the timing of some network events, and thus may need adjustment to avoid timing out after this correction.
+Previously, these commands did not start their own timers to bound the operation, causing the CONNECT to only check for a timeout condition when some other process, or operating system, event interrupted the process.
+[GTM-DE201295](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-DE201295)

 * <a name="GTM-DE201378"></a>Operations that replace non-graphic characters with $[Z]CHAR() representations give a MAXSTRLEN error when the result would exceed 1MiB.
 Previously such operations ensured they had adequate space for the result, but could pass strings to other operations that might have no provision for dealing with strings longer than 1MiB.
-[GTM-DE201378)](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637455)
+[GTM-DE201378](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637455)

 * <a name="GTM-DE201380"></a>USE SOCKET handles the ATTACH, DETACH, CONNECT, SOCKET and ZLISTEN deviceparameters appropriately; previously, certain arguments for these deviceparameters could cause a segmentation violation (SIG-11).
 [GTM-DE201380](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637457)